moliver28/research-handbook/content/handbook/engineering/infrastructure/platforms/okrs/index.md

 <numbered list of relevant epics or issues>
 ```

-If an Objective description also needs other sections, these can be added after the block above.
+If the description also needs other sections, these can be added after the block above.

+#### Key Results

+The description for a key result should include information about how they key result contributes to it's parent objective.

+If there is more than one issue that makes up a key result, please include scoring criteria in the description of the key result.

 ### Keeping OKRs up to date